 Vick’s Plant, with its aromatic foliage and easy-care nature, is a cherished addition to both indoor and outdoor gardens.
 Native to parts of Africa, Plectranthus tomentosa is prized for its unique, camphor-like scent, which is released when its leaves are touched, earning it the nickname “Vick’s Plant” in reference to the vapor rub.
-This guide offers a comprehensive look at how to successfully grow and care for Vick’s Plant across different US zones.
+Whether you’re new to gardening or an experienced plant enthusiast, this guide offers a comprehensive look at how to successfully grow and care for Vick’s Plant across different US zones.

 Optimal Growing Conditions

-• Watering: Water when the top inch of soil feels dry to the touch.
+• Watering: Vick’s plant prefers a “soak and dry” method.
+Water the plant thoroughly, then allow the soil to dry out completely before watering again.
+Water when the top inch of soil feels dry to the touch.
 Vick’s Plant prefers consistent moisture but will not tolerate soggy soil, which can lead to root rot.

-• Temperature and Humidity: Ideal temperatures range from 60-75°F (15-24°C).
+• Temperature and Humidity: Ideal temperatures range from 60-75°F (15-24°C) but can tolerate higher temperatures as long as it’s not exposed to frost.
 While the plant enjoys humidity, it’s fairly drought-tolerant once established, making it suitable for a range of environments.
+If you live in an area where temperatures drop below 50°F, consider bringing your Vick’s plant indoors during the colder months.

 Planting and Care in US Zones